SaltwaterC/sysadmin-tools/README.md

  * swapfile - creates a swap partition inside a flat file.
 Useful for machines that don't have dedicated swap partitions.
 Useful for t1.micro EC2 instances, but not limited to.
  * ubuntu-ec2-jeos - the Ubuntu EC2 images drag some fat with them.
 This scripts strips down all the useless services in order to obtain a true JeOS (Just enough OS) as the basic building block.
+ * ebs-auto-snapshot.js - takes care of the automatic snapshot of all the 'in-use' EC2 EBS volumes.
+Rotates the snapshots at a predefined value, so the number of snapshots per volume never goes over that limit.

 ### Suites: